I’ve avoided this craze for quite some time. But, with needing to hit #MacroGoals, one must challenge oneself to try new things!

 Directions

-- If using protein powder, mix in until well-combined.
+- Stir in 1 scoop collagen protein powder, until well-combined.

 - Seal container with lid (or use cling wrap).